The latest jobs report showed only 12,000 jobs were added to the economy. As many jobs disappear, what will happen to jobs available in rural areas?

 The rise in remote work has blurred the lines of traditional employment locations and gives you the ability to access jobs well beyond your immediate surroundings.
 As technology bridges the gap, you no longer need to leave your community to find fulfilling work.

-This flexibility can impact rural employment, providing opportunities in sectors like IT, marketing, and customer service without relocating.
+This flexibility can affect rural employment by providing opportunities in sectors such as IT, marketing, and customer service without relocating.

 Consider how you can benefit from this trend: ensuring reliable internet access and developing digital skills employers value.
 Tools like Slack and Zoom are standard in the remote workplace—familiarity with these can put you ahead.